Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 • Obliterating.

-Also, the cause of the anomaly may be the presence of infectious diseases, hormonal disorders, hypertension, diabetes, kidney failure.
-Favorable factors for the development of circulatory disorders are burns, aneurysms, Raynaud's phenomenon.
+Also, the cause of the anomaly may be the presence of infectious diseases, hormonal imbalances, hypertension, diabetes, and renal failure.
+Favorable factors for the development of circulatory disorders are burns, aneurysms, and Raynaud's phenomenon.

 Clinical picture and symptoms of circulatory disorders

-The clinical picture of the disease with different types of its manifestation has its own characteristics, consider some of the symptoms of circulatory disorders:
+The clinical picture of the disease with different types of its manifestation has its own characteristics; let’s consider some of the symptoms of circulatory disorders:

 • Hyperemia.
-Expansion of the vessels of the body with an excessive increase in blood filling.
-It is manifested by a change in the color of the skin at the site of the lesion of the vessel as a result of filling with blood, acquiring a pink-red color.
-The patient feels a pulsation and an increase in temperature at the site of the lesion;
+Dilatation of the blood vessels of the body with an excessive increase in blood filling.
+It is manifested by a change in the color of the skin at the site of damage to the vessel as a result of filling with blood, acquiring a pink-red color.
+The patient feels pulsation and increased temperature in the affected area;

 • Bleeding.
-The exit of blood from the vessel, when its walls are ruptured, can be external and internal, arterial - pulsating, bright scarlet, venous bleeding has a dark red color, with capillary bleeding, point bleeding from small vessels is observed;
+The release of blood from a vessel, when its walls rupture, can be external or internal, arterial bleeding is pulsating, bright scarlet in color, venous bleeding is dark red, and with capillary bleeding, pinpoint bleeding from small vessels is observed;

 • Ischemia.
-Reduced supply of arterial blood vessels is manifested by a feeling of pain in the affected organ due to lack of oxygen supply and accumulation of metabolic products;
+A reduced supply of blood vessels with arterial blood is manifested by a feeling of pain in the affected organ due to a lack of oxygen supply and the accumulation of metabolic products;

 • Thrombosis.
-Violation of blood coagulation, in which the lumen of the vessel is blocked by a thrombus, there may be a complete or partial overlap.
-The consequence is a slowdown in the outflow of blood from the affected area, while swelling, cyanosis of the skin, and pain are observed;
+A blood coagulation disorder, in which the lumen of the vessel is blocked by a thrombus, there may be complete or partial blockage.
+The consequence is a slowdown in the outflow of blood from the affected area, with swelling, cyanosis of the skin, and pain;

 • Embolism.
-Overlapping of the lumen of the vessel with foreign particles such as pieces of adipose tissue, microorganisms, air bubbles.
+Blocking of the lumen of the vessel with foreign particles such as pieces of adipose tissue, microorganisms, air bubbles.
 The symptoms are the same as for thrombosis;

 • Shock.
-A clinical condition caused by a decrease in blood supply to tissues due to a violation of autoregulation of the microcirculatory system.
-Manifested by destructive changes in internal organs, if blood circulation is disturbed, it can lead to a rapid death.
+A clinical condition caused by a decrease in blood supply to tissues due to impaired autoregulation of the microcirculatory system.
+It manifests itself as destructive changes in internal organs; if blood circulation is disrupted, it can lead to rapid death.

-Also often with peripheral damage, the following symptoms of circulatory disorders are observed: pain, tingling, feeling of chilliness and numbness in the limbs, dizziness, tinnitus, memory disorder, weakening of visual function, sleep disturbance.
-The symptoms are most pronounced after physical exertion, the degree of their manifestation also depends on the severity of the disease.
+Also often with peripheral damage, the following symptoms of circulatory disorders are observed: pain, tingling, feeling of chilliness and numbness in the extremities, dizziness, tinnitus, memory impairment, weakened vision, sleep disturbance.
+The symptoms are most pronounced after physical activity, the degree of their manifestation also depends on the severity of the disease.

 Treatment of circulatory disorders

 To diagnose the disease, blood tests, MRI examinations, duplex scanning, consultations with an ophthalmologist and other specialists are used.
 Treatment of circulatory disorders depends primarily on determining the cause and type of pathology.
-In case of blood flow disorders identified at the initial stage of development, adequate drug treatment is prescribed, in addition, experts recommend regular physical exercises that help strengthen the heart muscle and improve blood supply to organs and tissues.
-It is necessary to adhere to a special diet low in fat and salt, it is important to get rid of excess weight and give up bad habits.
-The implementation of all recommendations along with the course of therapy has an effective effect on the body.
-In acute circulatory disorders, treatment is carried out with surgical methods that allow restoring vascular patency.
-Such methods are: arterial plastic surgery, vascular bypass and prosthesis, embolectomy, indirect revascularization operations are used to improve blood circulation in the extremities.
+For blood flow disorders identified at the initial stage of development, adequate drug treatment is prescribed; in addition, experts recommend regular physical exercise to strengthen the heart muscle and improve blood supply to organs and tissues.
+It is necessary to adhere to a special diet low in fat and salt, it is important to lose excess weight and give up bad habits.
+Following all recommendations along with the course of therapy has an effective effect on the body.
+In case of acute circulatory disorders, treatment is carried out using surgical methods to restore vascular patency.
+Such methods are: arterial plastic surgery, bypass surgery and vascular prosthetics, embolectomy; indirect revascularization operations are used to improve blood circulation in the extremities.

-Circulatory disorders can and must be treated by following all the prescriptions of specialists, ignoring the disease or attempting self-treatment can lead to disability.
+Circulatory disorders can and must be treated by following all the prescriptions of specialists; ignoring the disease or attempting self-medication can lead to disability.

-The circulatory system is a system driven by the heart that provides a continuous supply of blood to the body through the blood vessels, and is very important because:
+The circulatory system is a system driven by the heart that provides a continuous supply of blood to the body through blood vessels and is very important because:

 1. Provides oxygen and nutrients to all cells of the body.